alserranor/SFOcrime/README.md

 ## File Descriptions <a name="files"></a>

-There are three notebooks available, each one used to answer each question above.
+There is one Jupyter notebook with all the code used to answer to the three questions above: SFOcrime.ipynb.

+Also, there is a MIT license explaining the limits of usability of the provided code.

 ## Results<a name="results"></a>